Matteo-Scerbo/RAVES-Preprocessing/README.md

 material `Mat_{material}` assigned to each surface patch in `mesh.mtl` and `mesh.obj`.
 Take care not to change any other part of `mesh.mtl` and `mesh.obj`: **the mesh geometry and patch-triangle grouping must remain unchanged w.r.t. the original ART computation.**
-After making your changes, run the `update_ART_materials` script, providing the path to your environment folder as input.
+After making your changes, run the `compute_ART` script again.
+This will re-use the existing fundamental kernels (diffuse and specular) with the new material data, instead of performing the numerical integration again.
+If you truly want to overwrite the existing numerical integration results, run the script with argument `--overwrite`.

 ### Design considerations